MariaSadovn1kova/MariaSadovn1kova/README.md

 <h3> Hi!</h3>
 <p> My name is Maria Sadovnikova and I am a frontend-developer. </p>
+<p> I graduated from Irkutsk National Research Technical University in the direction of information technology in administrative management. </p>
+<p> At the moment I am developing in the field of web programming. </p>
 <h3 align="left">Stack: </h3>
 <p align="left">
   <a href="https://reactjs.org/" target="_blank" rel="noreferrer">